EU Commission backs 10 countries' transaction tax plan

 To go ahead without the support of all 27, at least nine countries had to support it, enabling a legal process called enhanced cooperation, which makes it possible for only some member states to implement it.

-In September 2011, the Commission estimated that the harmonized tax would deliver 57 billion euros ($74.5 billion) in revenues each year.
+In September 2011, the Commission estimated that the harmonised tax would deliver 57 billion euros ($74.5 billion) in revenues each year.

 It proposed the charge should be imposed at a rate of 0.1 percent on the trading of bonds and shares and 0.01 percent for derivatives deals.